Mathics3/mathics-development-guide/docs/installing.rst

 * Integrated graphics and MathML mathematics output via MathJax
 * Notebook-like sessions

-To use this, you will need Django installed, and a browser with Javascript enabled.
+To use this, you will need Django installed, and a browser with JavaScript enabled.

 Note: in the future we intend to also proved a Jupyter-like interface.